 Module 2: Building Healthy Soil

 "We are new to gardening.
-We learned a lot of great things that would have taken us years to learn if we didn't take this series." - MC
+We learned a lot of great things that would have taken us years to learn if we didn't take this series." - Matt and Ashley Christian

-"This series if full of simple, easy, holistic gardening practices that are accessible and digestible.
-It was encouraging and informative and fun!" - JC
+"This series is full of simple, easy, holistic gardening practices that are accessible and digestible.
+It was encouraging and informative and fun!" - Jen Carruth

 "Kareen is a gifted and patient teacher and helped me truly understand how to create a self-sustaining and natural systems type of garden.
-I learned tons!"- JT
+I learned tons!"- Julie Thorner

-"Loved the variety of information and the all around depth of knowledge conveyed, especially composting and soil-building techniques!" - JV
+"Loved the variety of information and the all around depth of knowledge conveyed, especially composting and soil-building techniques!" - Heidi Viers

 Don't miss this opportunity to set yourself up for success this growing season!

 Hi, I’m Kareen Erbe.

 I’m a cold climate gardener, garden design consultant and owner of Broken Ground.
 I help people in cold climates grow their own food so they can eat healthier, live more sustainably and be more self-reliant.
 I’ve taught thousands of people through my workshops, both live and online, and have consulted with aspiring gardeners for almost a decade.